To be a successful salesperson, you need to have a particular set of skills.

 Working with a mentor or receiving sales coaching can drastically improve your sales performance.
-Aja Frost, HubSpot Sales Blog contributor, writes about it in this blog.
+Aja Frost, HubSpot Sales Blog contributor, writes about it in this blog post about sales coaching.
 She says, "Research from the Sales Executive Council (SEC) examined thousands of salespeople and found receiving quality coaching helped them improve long-term performance by upwards of 19%.

 A separate study from CSO Insights reveals a correlation between quota attainment and coaching.
 When coaching skills exceed expectations, 94.8% of reps meet quota.
 When coaching skills need improvement, only 84.5% hit."

 Work with your manager or ask them if they can provide the names of successful salespeople at your company to mentor you.
 You can ask your mentor for advice on sales strategies, ask them to roleplay with you, or even have them shadow a sales call for direct feedback.
 This relationship will help improve several sales skills and provide you an opportunity for feedback.